Frequently Asked Questions FAQ

 The first part of your appointment we will be asking you a lot of questions to help us understand your condition and how it’s been affecting you.
 Filling out your intake forms online prior to the session means we’ll need less time clarifying details of what brings you in.

 These are personal issues and may be challenging for you to discuss openly.
 Know that all our conversations are entirely confidential and the more complete history you can provide, the better we can understand your problem and develop a personalized treatment plan.
 We will look at your posture, range of motion, strength, breathing strategies, balance and endurance.
-Assessment may include an internal pelvic floor assessment, either using rehabilitative ultrasound or palpation, see below.
+Assessment may include pelvic floor assessment, either using rehabilitative ultrasound (externally) or internally with palpation, see below.
 We will look for any imbalances that may be contributing to your problem.

 Please wear flexible clothing to your appointment and avoid stiff jeans etc.